 Supportive care and heart failure therapy

-Supportive care is the first line of treatment, thus every patient with active myocarditis should avoid physical activity for at least six months – even in cases of an early recovery.
-Individuals with myocarditis can develop dangerous and potentially fatal arrhythmias, which often resolve spontaneously after the acute phase; hence continuous ECG-monitoring of hospitalized patients is warranted.
+Supportive care is the first line of treatment for myocarditis; therefore, every patient with active myocarditis should avoid physical activity for at least six months – even in cases of early recovery.
+Individuals with myocarditis can develop dangerous and potentially fatal arrhythmias, which often resolve spontaneously after the acute phase; hence, continuous ECG monitoring of hospitalized patients is warranted.

-Treatment concepts for acute myocarditis generally follow the heart-failure regimen for systolic heart failure, as described in the current guidelines of the European Society of Cardiology.
-Mainstays of medical therapy are angiotensin converting enzyme inhibitors or angiotensin receptor blockers, beta-blockers such as carvedilol and metoprolol, aldosterone antagonists and diuretics.
+Treatment options for acute myocarditis generally follow the heart-failure regimen for systolic heart failure, as described in the current guidelines of the European Society of Cardiology.
+Mainstays of medical therapy including angiotensin-converting enzyme (ACE) inhibitors or angiotensin receptor blockers, beta-blockers such as carvedilol and metoprolol, aldosterone antagonists, and diuretics.

-In patients whose condition gets worse despite optimal medical management, mechanical circulatory support can be instituted (i.e. ventricular assist devices or extracorporeal membrane oxygenation).
+In patients whose condition gets worse despite optimal medical management, mechanical circulatory support can be instituted in the form of ventricular assist devices or extracorporeal membrane oxygenation, for example.
 Temporary pacemaker insertion can be considered for affected individuals with symptomatic atrioventricular (AV) block II or III.
 Survival after heart transplantation for myocarditis is comparable to other causes of cardiac failure.

-It has been demonstrated that immunoglobulins have both antiviral and anti-inflammatory effect, thus they may suppress proinflammatory cytokines and reduce oxidative stress.
-Intravenous immune globulin (IVIG) might have a role in the treatment of myocarditis, especially considering acute pediatric myocarditis.
+It has been demonstrated that immunoglobulins have both antiviral and anti-inflammatory effects, thus they may suppress proinflammatory cytokines and reduce oxidative stress.
+Intravenous immunoglobulin (IVIG) might have a role in the treatment of myocarditis, especially considering acute pediatric myocarditis.

 Both interferon-α and interferon-β have been shown to result in hemodynamic and clinical improvement in dilated cardiomyopathy and myocarditis, although we lack large-scale, multicenter clinical trials.
 Studies on animals have demonstrated that monoclonal antibodies with high purity and strong specificity represent a promising approach in the treatment of viral myocarditis.